YashKapoor1102/Simplified-Signal-Processing-Pipeline/README.md

 This repository contains a streamlined Signal Processing Pipeline, specifically crafted for the SYSC 4906 C Winter 2024 programming assignment.
 A detailed description of this project can be found below.
-Developed in collaboration with Max Curkovic, this project demonstrates a range of C++ skills from elementary to complex.
+This project demonstrates a range of C++ skills from elementary to complex.
 It features the use of standard generic algorithms in the execution phase, employs concepts for verifying the order of Processing Units (PUs), and ensures exception safety throughout all stages of execution.